zolk/docsify-web-component-docs/README.md

 # docsify-web-component-docs

-A Docsify plugin for displaying documenting for Custom Elements (Web Components).
+A Docsify plugin for displaying documentation for Custom Elements (Web Components).

 ## Requirements